 WOF employs more than 5,000 formerly unemployed young men and women in fire prone regions of the country, train them into skilled, fit firefighters, provide them with the appropriate Personal Protective Clothing and Equipment, and deploys them at some 235 bases in all 9 provinces in the country.
 The WOF programme also encompasses an invasive alien eradication project targeting inaccessible mountainous areas, the High-Altitude Teams (HAT) and a Forestry Support Programme (FSP) to assist with fire management on the state’s forests.

-Moreover, Kishugu has spent some R287m of its own resources on aerial firefighting capacity over the past 18 years to produce a dedicated aerial firefighting force of helicopter water bombers, fixed-wing bombers and fixed wing spotter command and control aircraft.
+Moreover, Kishugu has spent some R287m of its own resources on aerial firefighting capacity over the past 18 years to produce a dedicated aerial firefighting force of helicopter water bombers, and fixed wing.
 It is important to underscore that these aircraft acquisitions were a wholly private sector initiative which has provided the country with a dedicated aerial firefighting capacity.
 Kishugu aviation provides the aerial capacity to WOF.

 It is important to clarify that the use of aerial firefighting capacity in combatting wildland fires is an indispensable component managing wildland fires globally.
 The nature of such fires and inaccessible terrain makes it a pivotal element in combating wildland fires.
 Ground forces cannot confront a raging wildland fire without the benefit of aerial attacks to subdue the flames for ground crews to suppress and mop up the fire.
 It is through the collaboration of ground and aerial resrouces that succes is achieved.